redcorelinux/sisyphus/src/frontend/cli/README.md

     available - search for available packages but not installed

-    upgradeable - search for installed packages where installed version is different from available version
+    upgradable - search for installed packages where installed version is different from available version

 !!!
 NOTE !!!: